papermill/documentation/README.md

-> Warning: This is a work in progress.
-If you're still interested, get in touch and I'll tell you about the state of the project.
+> :warning: This is a work in progress.
+If you're still interested, get in touch and I'll tell you about the state of the project. :warning:

 ---